Mike Winkelmann: NFT sales

+Human One

-On 9 November 2021, one of Beeple's artworks (HUMAN ONE) was sold at Christie's for $28,958,000 to collector Ryan Zurrer.
+On November 9, 2021, one of Beeple's artworks (Human One) was sold at Christie's for $28,958,000 to collector Ryan Zurrer.
 The artwork is a 7-foot-high sculpture; a generative work of art, a dynamically changing hybrid sculpture, both physically and digitally.
-Beeple described this artwork as "the first portrait of a human born in the metaverse."
-This is the first major work made by the artist that has both a sculptural and NFT component.
-After the sale, HUMAN ONE was exhibited at the Castello di Rivoli Museum of Contemporary Art in April 2022.
-This was the artist's debut museum exhibition.
-Subsequently, the work was shown at the M+ Museum, marking the work's Asian premiere and the artist's first solo show in Asia.
+Beeple described the artwork as "the first portrait of a human born in the metaverse."
+It is the first major work made by the artist that has both a sculptural and NFT component.
+After the sale, Human One was exhibited at the Castello di Rivoli Museum of Contemporary Art in April 2022.
+It was the artist's debut museum exhibition.
+Then, the work was shown at the M+ Museum, marking the work's Asian premiere and the artist's first solo show in Asia.